Can You Refund LinkedIn Premium?

 Can You Get a Partial Refund for Unused Premium Time?

-As mentioned earlier, LinkedIn’s policy is that fees for the current billing cycle are non-refundable.
-Unfortunately, this means that you cannot receive any form of partial refund for unused time on your Premium subscription.
+You cannot receive any form of partial refund for unused time on your Premium subscription.
 If you cancel your subscription, you’ll continue to have access to your Premium features until the end of the paid billing cycle.
-However, you won't be able to reclaim any costs associated with that cycle after cancellation.
+However, you won't be able to reclaim any costs after cancellation, even if you didn’t use premium.

 If you anticipate needing the features in the future, consider timing your cancellation strategically to maximize your benefits before the billing cycle ends.